 - provide ongoing training and support to adoptive families.

 2 Children needing adoption

-Children waiting for adoption in West Sussex range from babies and toddlers through to school age children.
-They include sibling groups, children from different ethnicities and children with additional needs.
+There are many children waiting for adoption in West Sussex, from babies and toddlers through to school age children.
+They include sibling groups, children from different ethnic backgrounds and children with additional needs.

 3 The first steps to adoption

 If you are interested in learning more about adoption, the first step is to attend an information session.
-By working with our partnering authorities, you have access to information sessions across a range of dates and venues so you can find one that suits you.
+By working with our partnering authorities, you can find one that best suits you from a range of dates and venues.

 Following your session, you will be offered an opportunity to meet a social worker to discuss your interest in greater detail.
 This will normally be a social worker from the agency that managed your initial enquiry.

 If you go on to formally register your interest, you will undergo a two-stage assessment process.
 This will be managed by one of the partnering authorities - usually the closest one to your home.

 As part of the assessment process you will need to attend training.

 You can find further information on the adoption process in the documents below.